Dual-End Consistency Model: Dual-End Consistency Model

 \subsection{Flexible Models with Noise-to-Noisy Mapping}

 By optimizing the time interval $[0, t]$, we enable the model to map from pure noise $x_0$ to any intermediate noisy state $x_t$, rather than returning only to the data $x_1$.
+This helps mitigate the error accumulation caused by learning only long jumps, by exposing the model to noise inputs similar to those encountered during inference.
 To preserve the meaning of the random variable $t$, we reset the left endpoint in \cref{eq:f_func} by $r \rightarrow 0$, while the right remains $t$.
 Following \cref{eq:dis-cm}, for timestep $t$, under the $L_2$ norm, we have: